Anxiety in People with Type 1 & Type 2 Diabetes

 - Fear of injections, finger pokes, setting up a new infusion site, etc.

-- Constant juggling of technology (insulin pumps, CGMs, etc.)
+- Constant juggling of technology (insulin pumps, continuous glucose monitors (CGMs), etc.)

 - Constant threat of diabetes-related complications (neuropathy, retinopathy, etc.)